openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 #### Using Prometheus

-Using Prometheus generated data will make the implementation easier with respect to data aggregation, as data should already have been aggregated by prometheus.
+Using Prometheus generated data will make the implementation easier with respect to data aggregation, as data should already have been aggregated by prometheus and can be used directly by consuming exposed metrics.

 #### Hypershift